This article defines Invoice, Sales Receipt, Bill, and a Statement so you can properly enter these transactions in QuickBooks Online.

-Invoice is a term used by vendors/suppliers when they want to collect funds from their customers.
+Invoice is a term used when you want to collect funds from your customers.

-Invoices are the individual sales transactions that partially comprise a statement of a customer's account activity.
+- It is an individual sales transaction that can partially comprise a statement of your customer's account.

 Bill is a term used to describe transactions that are owed to vendors/suppliers.

 - It is an invoice your vendors/suppliers send to collect money from you.

 - It is an invoice that you need to enter as a bill that they expect you, as their customers, to pay.

 A Statement is simply the status of the customer's account at a particular point in time.

 - It represents sales transactions, credits and payments in each line item for a given period.
 It doesn't offer as much detail as the individual sales transactions.